SoftwareHeritage/swh-docs/docs/getting-started.rst

 Then you will need a local storage service that will archive and serve source code artifacts via a REST API.
 The Software Heritage storage layer comes in two
-parts: a content-addressable object storage on your file system (for file contents) and a Postgres database (for the graph structure of the archive).
+parts: a content-addressable :term:`object storage` on your file system (for file contents) and a Postgres database (for the graph structure of the archive).
 See the :ref:`data-model` for more information.
 The storage layer is configured via a YAML configuration file, located at